 Serve hot with cilantro chutney.

-Recipe Notes: The earlier version of this recipe, as shown in the photos, bakes the pakoras on an oiled sheet pan.
+Recipe Notes and Updates: The earlier version of this recipe, as shown in the photos, bakes the pakoras on an oiled sheet pan.
 Having made these countless times now, I have switched to using parchment-lined baking sheets instead.
-No oil is necessary and neither is flipping the pakoras.
+No oil is necessary.
 Just bake them for additional time until they are cooked through.

 Also, in the very first edition of the recipe the oven was set at 500 degrees.
 After making these pakoras many times with different vegetables, I have lowered the temperature to 375 and now bake them for a few minutes longer.